 The Government in Thailand has held a public ceremony to highlight its declared intention to combat the drug problem in that area of South East Asia.

-The Government in Thailand has held a public ceremony to highlight its declared intention to combat the drug problem in that area of South East Asia.
+Background: The Government in Thailand has held a public ceremony to highlight its declared intention to combat the drug problem in that area of South East Asia.
 The Prime Minister , Mr Thanin Kraivichien personally burnt more than 116 million pounds Sterling (US dollars million) worth of narcotic on Monday (22 August).

 Thailand's northern border areas form part of the so-called Golden Triangle taking in parts of Burma and Laos where at least 500 tons (tonnes) of opium are produced each year.